MatMasIt/hotcuts/README.md

 # hotcuts
-Transform an input device into a shortcut board
+Transform an input device into a shortcut board. for example, a second keyboard with pictures on keys

 ## How does it work?